Graduate Program Requirements

 The PhD requires 51 hours of courses (including 36 MA credits) home-based in German (L21).
 Students who complete interdisciplinary graduate certificates will be required to enroll in additional units as specified by the certificate-granting department or program.
 Students may not exceed 72 hours of course credit.

-These rules regarding required courses taken at Washington University apply to students joining the department with a bachelor’s degree.
+These rules regarding required courses taken at Washington University apply to students joining the program with a bachelor’s degree, who will earn an MA in the process of obtaining the Ph.D.
 Students entering with a master’s degree may already have fulfilled some of these requirements.
 The fulfillment of Washington University requirements with courses completed elsewhere should be discussed with the Director of Graduation Studies (DGS), who will determine about the transfer of credits.

 Students are encouraged to take courses covering the full historical and thematic range of German-speaking literature and culture, to be chosen in consultation with the Director of Graduate Studies (DGS).
 In addition, the following courses are required of all students: